-Timeline - Key dates in the U.S.-China trade war | MarketScreener
+Timeline: Key dates in the U.S.-China trade war | MarketScreener

 S&P 500: +0.45%

-Trump orders 25% tariffs on steel imports and 10% on aluminium from all suppliers - not just China.
+Trump orders 25% tariffs on steel imports and 10% on aluminum from all suppliers - not just China.

 April 2, 2018